TrickyFatCat/TrickyFatCat/README.md

 I'm not a professional programmer, however, I'm keen on developing my coding skills.
 It's fun and also very useful at work and game jams!

-Currently, I spend my spare time learning C++ and UE4.
+Currently, studying C++ and UE4 is my primary activity during my spare time.
 Besides, I'm working on [**a plugin for rapid prototyping in UE4**](https://github.com/TrickyFatCat/TrickyPrototyping).

 I also have a [**simple template project**](https://github.com/TrickyFatCat/game-jam-template) for prototyping in Godot engine.